Monochromatic triangles in the max-norm plane: Concluding remarks

-In their celebrated trilogy \cite{euclidian_ramsey_theorems_1, euclidian_ramsey_theorems_2, euclidian_ramsey_theorems_3}, Erdős, Graham, Montgomery, Rothschild, Spencer, and Straus laid the foundation of \textit{Euclidean Ramsey theory} which deals with questions of the similar flavor but with more complex configurations forbidden to be monochromatic, see the survey~\cite{GrahamSurvey} by Graham.
+In their celebrated trilogy \cite{euclidian_ramsey_theorems_1, euclidian_ramsey_theorems_2, euclidian_ramsey_theorems_3}, Erdős, Graham, Montgomery, Rothschild, Spencer, and Straus laid the foundation of \textit{Euclidean Ramsey theory} which deals with questions of similar flavor but with more complex configurations forbidden to be monochromatic, see the survey~\cite{GrahamSurvey} by Graham.
 After a pair of points, the second simplest configuration is of course a triangle\footnote{Here and in what follows, we identify a triangle with the set of its three vertices.}.
-We denote by $\chi(\R^2, T)$ the minimum number of colors needed to color the plane such that no \textit{isometric} (i.e. translated and rotated) copy of a triangle $T$ is monochromatic.
-Erdős et al. conjectured in~\cite[Conjecture~3]{euclidian_ramsey_theorems_3} that $\chi(\R^2, T) \ge 3$ for all triangles $T$ except for an equilateral one\footnote{For an equilateral triangle $\triangle$, the same group of authors observed that $\chi(\R^2, \triangle) = 2$ and conjectured in~\cite[Conjecture~1]{euclidian_ramsey_theorems_3} that the corresponding two-coloring is unique, which was later disproved in~\cite{jelinek2009monochromatic}.}, i.e. that two colors are never enough.
-Despite the efforts of various researchers, this conjecture was verified only for a few special families of triangles, see \cite{euclidian_ramsey_theorems_3, SHADER1976385, shkredov2015some}.
+We denote by $\chi(\R^2, T)$ the minimum number of colors needed to color the plane such that no \textit{isometric} (i.e., translated and rotated) copy of a triangle $T$ is monochromatic.
+Erdős et al. conjectured in~\cite[Conjecture~3]{euclidian_ramsey_theorems_3} that $\chi(\R^2, T) \ge 3$ for all triangles $T$ except for an equilateral one\footnote{For an equilateral triangle $\triangle$, the same group of authors observed that $\chi(\R^2, \triangle) = 2$ and conjectured in~\cite[Conjecture~1]{euclidian_ramsey_theorems_3} that the corresponding two-coloring is unique, which was later disproved in~\cite{jelinek2009monochromatic}.}, i.e., that two colors are never enough.
+Despite the efforts of various researchers, this conjecture was verified only for a few special families of triangles, see \cite{currier2024twocoloring, euclidian_ramsey_theorems_3, SHADER1976385, shkredov2015some}.
 From the other direction, it is easy to see that $\chi(\R^2, T) \le \chi(\R^2)$ and thus $\chi(\R^2, T) \le 7$ for all triangles $T$.
-Perhaps surprisingly, no better general upper bound is known, though Graham conjectured, see \cite[Conjecture 11.1.3]{GrahamSurvey} and~\cite{soifer1991triangles}, that $\chi(\R^2, T) \le 3$ for all triangles $T$, which was confirmed in some special cases in~\cite{aichholzer2019triangles}.
+Perhaps surprisingly, no better general upper bound is known, though Graham conjectured, see \cite[Conjecture 11.1.3]{GrahamSurvey} and~\cite{soifer1991triangles}, that $\chi(\R^2, T) \le 3$ for all triangles $T$, which was confirmed for `not very flat' triangles in~\cite{aichholzer2019triangles}.
 Let us also mention that currently the best bounds for multidimensional variant of this problem were recently obtained in~\cite{kupavskii2022cutting}.
+See also \cite{cheng2023euclidean, frankl2023monochromatic, fuhrer2024progressions, voronov2024chromatic} for related geometric Ramsey results in the plane.